texastribune/data-visuals-guides/kit-setup.md

 We have an `index.html` template, for graphics that require JavaScript, and a `static.html` template, for graphics that do not require JS.

-The `index.html` is hooked up to a JS file that calls a `renderGraphic()` function, and in that function is where you'll put any JS needed to render the graphic, i.e. D3. `static.html` does not call this function and is mainly for Illustrator embeds or HTML-only graphics, i.e. tables.
+The `index.html` is hooked up to a JS file that calls `renderGraphic()`, and in that function is where you'll put any JS needed to render the graphic, i.e. D3.

+`static.html` does not call this function and is mainly for Illustrator embeds or HTML-only graphics, i.e. tables.

 ### Fetching the data